MariePlo/Project-S7/README.md

 - CHEONG Loïc : huangloic@hotmail.com
 - GUPTA Chirag : chiraggupta199806@gmail.com

-ECE's students in the group ING 4 SI 03 Inter

 ## About this work
 This work is the final project in NodeJS  for the Web Technology course at ECE Paris-Lyon, ING4.